-Woman pleads not guilty to sex crimes involving child
+Woman charged with child sex crimes found dead in cell

 ALBANY, Ore.
-(AP) — An Albany woman has pleaded not guilty to more than a dozen sex crimes involving an underage person.
+(AP) — An Albany woman who pleaded not guilty to more than a dozen sex crimes involving an underage person has been found dead in her jail cell, authorities said.

 The Albany Democrat Herald reports in late February, 40-year-old Tina Ketcham was charged in Linn County Circuit Court with seven sex crimes.
 On Monday, the number increased to 15.

-Ketcham was arraigned on an indictment for six counts of rape, two counts of sex abuse, one count of sodomy and six other sex crimes.
-She pleaded not guilty and was scheduled for a two-day jury trial starting in April.
+Ketcham was arraigned on an indictment for six counts of rape, two counts of sex abuse and other sex crimes.
+She pleaded not guilty and was scheduled for a jury trial in April.

 The crimes allegedly occurred between 2015 and 2020, and Ketcham knew the victim.